mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

    - Changed code so that register would be passed as parameters allowing for the creation of functions
 - Sub Problem: Creation of Doubly Linked List
    - Created a third quad list/variable
    - Dropped
 - Sub Problem: Allow for Fixed Sized List to be Read In
    - Dropped
 - Sub Problem: Implement Insertions Sort on List
    -  Used various registers as well as the stack to hold list items allowing for sorting (similar methods to the bubble sort function)
+ - Sub Problem: Print Output

 ### Work Plan